Mobile app business plans

 So what are some of the key points you might want to consider when putting together a business plan for your mobile app?

-Be clear about what kind of app do you want to develop
+2. Define what kind of app do you want to develop

 It is tempting to rush into the development of an app simply because other businesses similar to yours already have one.